Workshop

 Organizer: Cumhur Erkut, Aalborg University

-This session aims to explore cutting-edge advancements in the integration of machine learning and edge intelligence with the theory and practice of neuroscience of movement, under the principles of active inference.
-Active inference is a theoretical framework in computational neuroscience that proposes that organisms actively minimize their free energy, or surprise, by continuously updating their internal models of the environment based on sensory input.
-This framework is often used in the study of perception, decision-making, and learning in biological systems (Parr, Pezzulo, and Friston 2022) More recently, active inference is also used to develop agent-based algorithms and models that simulate how organisms interact with their environment to make predictions and decisions (Vries 2023), and to optimize their performance on an Edge infrastructure (Taheri et al. 2023).
+AIF is a theoretical framework in computational neuroscience, proposing that organisms actively minimize their free energy by continuously updating their internal models of the environment based on sensory input (Parr, Pezzulo, and Friston 2022).
+AIF is currently used to develop real-time agent-based models (Vries 2023), and to optimize their performance on an Edge infrastructure (Taheri et al. 2023).

-In this session, following the work of de Vries (2023), we will first identify the necessary features for a software toolbox that supports a competent non-expert engineer to develop working active inference agents.
-We will then conduct a hands-on session to introduce software examples to design active inference agents in a similar way as TensorFlow propelled applications of deep learning technology.
-Attendees will gain insights into how Active Inference can be harnessed to solve complex dynamic challenges, the interdisciplinary collaboration necessary for such innovations, and the potential impacts of these advancements.
+In this session, we will first identify the features for a software toolbox for AIF agents.
+We will then conduct a hands-on session to design AIF agents.
+Attendees will gain insights into how AIF can be harnessed to solve complex dynamic challenges, the interdisciplinary collaboration necessary for such innovations, and the potential impacts of these advancements.

 Program